 Since contact lenses are considered medical devices in Canada, they do require a special prescription that varies from your typical eyeglass prescription.
-Your contact lenses must also be fitted by an eye care professional licensed to perform fittings.
+Your contact lenses must also be fitted by an eye care professional licensed to perform fittings in Victoria.
 Each eye (even on the same person) is uniquely different.
 Therefore, certain considerations are necessary to ensure a proper fit.
 Wearing ill-fitting contact lenses can cause unintentional friction, corneal scratches, infections, and in serious cases, blindness.
 It would be best if you were very careful before you buy contact lenses.

 Ensuring Your Contact Lenses Fit Properly

 During your optometrist’s evaluation, they will determine whether contact lenses are the right option for you.
 This is based on several factors, including your ocular health and prescription level.
 If you have previously worn eyeglasses and have not experienced any recent changes in vision, your optometrist may simply convert your prescription over to contact lenses.

 To find the appropriate style of contacts, your optometrist will measure the shape, size, and curvature of your eyes using a keratometer.
 They will also assess your general eye health, allergies, corneal health, as well as eye dryness in order to determine the right solution and lens composition.
 Each type of contact lens is uniquely designed with a particular function in mind.
 These functions include oxygen permeability, fit, curvature, material, moisture content, lifespan, and deposit resistance.
 Therefore, you should never switch contact lens brands before consulting with a licensed eye care professional.